kaltura/server/generator/sources/android/README.txt

 3. Search for etEmail.setText and etPassword.setText
 4. Set the default user / password to the credentials of you Kaltura KMC account
 5. Hit the play button

-Note: in order to run the demo application you will need both the Android SDK and the Google APIs.